Nordix/nfqueue-loadbalancer/fragments.md

    75  106K ACCEPT     all  --  eth1   *       0.0.0.0/0            0.0.0.0/0
 ```

-On bare-metal this should be pretty stright forward, but in a virtual
+On bare-metal this should be pretty straight forward, but in a virtual
 environment it becomes complicated.
 You may have noticed that you must
 turn off HW offload in the *client*.
 Why??
 That's because the virtual
 network used by `xcluster` (Linux bridge+tap) sectetly allows larger